playnano/nano_tips/README.md

-# Nano Tipper
+# Nano Tips
- is a reddit tipping service to easily give Nano to your favorite redditors!
+Nano Tips is a reddit tipping service to easily give Nano to your favorite redditors, posts and comments!
 [Nano](https://nano.org) is a fast and feeless cryptocurrency that can be traded at numerous exchanges.
-Before using Nano Tipper, please take a look at the [Terms of Service](https://github.com/danhitchcock/nano_tipper_z#terms-of-service)
+Before using Nano Tips, please take a look at the [Terms of Service](https://github.com/playnano/nano_tips#terms-of-service)

+Nano Tips is a fork of [Nano Tipper](https://github.com/danhitchcock/nano_tipper_z), which [was discontinued](https://www.reddit.com/r/nanocurrency/comments/t5uotr/reddit_tipbot_to_shut_down/) on March 7th, 2022.
-### To get started with Nano Tipper, either:
+### To get started with Nano Tips, either:
-A) **Create an account** by [sending a message](https://reddit.com/message/compose/?to=nano_tipper&subject=hi&message=create) to /u/nano_tipper with 'create' or 'register' in the message body.
+A) **Create an account** by [sending a message](https://reddit.com/message/compose/?to=nano_tips&subject=hi&message=create) to /u/nano_tips with 'create' or 'register' in the message body.
 You will receive a Nano address, to which you can add Nano\*.
 You will receive a 0.001 Nano tip for registering!
-Also, try any of the faucets at [Nano Links](https://nanolinks.info/#faucets-free-nano) (\**Nano Tipper is in early beta!
+Also, try any of the faucets at [Nano Links](https://nanolinks.info/#faucets-free-nano)

+-or-

+B) **Receive a Nano tip** from a fellow redditor, and you will automatically have an account made! be sure to activate it afterwards by [sending a message](https://reddit.com/message/compose/?to=nano_tips&subject=command&message=create) to /u/nano_tips.
+Once you have funds in your account, you can tip other redditors, or send to nano address via PM to /u/nano_tips.

+(\**Nano Tips is in early beta!
 Only send small amounts of Nano*.)
-\-or-
-B) **Receive a Nano tip** from a fellow redditor, and you will automatically have an account made! be sure to activate it afterwards by [sending a message](https://reddit.com/message/compose/?to=nano_tipper&subject=command&message=create) to /u/nano_tipper.
-Once you have funds in your account, you can tip other redditors, or send to nano address via PM to /u/nano_tipper.
 # Comment Replies:
-Nano Tipper is intended for tipping on reddit posts and replies.
-On any [tracked subreddit](https://www.reddit.com/r/nano_tipper/comments/lp252z/tipper_subreddits_and_status/) you can tip and type a message like:
+Nano Tips is intended for tipping on reddit posts and replies.
+On any [tracked subreddit](https://www.reddit.com/r/nano_tips/comments/lp252z/tipper_subreddits_and_status/) you can tip and type a message like:

     !ntip 0.01 This is great!